dzuk-mutant/Helium/docs/thorium_2_changes.md

 - Where we're going, we don't need curly braces or semi-colons.
 (You can have them if you really want to tho.)
 - To negate a numerical variable's value, put a minus **with a space after it** and then the variable.
 - Variables don't use `@`s before them.
 They don't necessarily need to have any special characters before them, but if you find that you really need it, use a `$` instead.
+- You can't extend a class with another class by just entering that class.
+You have to use the `@extend` keyword. (very useful to know for `.spacer-end`~)

 ### Flexbox